-The logical validity of MMR is strengthened by the tremendous research on computational complexity and efficiency of Nash equilbrium reviewed next.
-A major concept related to the complexity of the computation of Nash equilibria was introduced by Papadimitriou \cite{Papa2}: a new complexity class for computation of Nash equilibria called PPAD ({\it Polynomial Parity Argument in Directed Graphs}).
-As described in Daskalakis, Goldberg, and Papadimitriou \cite{Papa}, PPAD is the complexity class of all search problems that can be reduced to the END OF THE LINE problem.
-The END OF THE LINE problem is a search problem where the input is a directed graph of $n$ vertices that is the union of cycles and paths with $2^n$ vertices.
-Each vertex is represented by an $n$-bit string of $0$ and $1$, and the edges of a vertex $v$ are described by two boolean circuits of polynomial size in $n$, $P$ and $S$, each with $n$ input bits and $n$ output bits, giving the predecessor and the successor vertices of $v$.
-An {\it unbalanced} vertex is a vertex with an incoming edge but no outgoing edges, or an outgoing edge but no incoming edges.
-Given an unbalanced vertex $v$, END OF THE LINE outputs the other end of the path.
-Thus, a problem is PPAD-complete if the END OF THE LINE problem is polynomially reducible to it.
-PPAD is a subset of NP.
-Daskalakis, Goldberg, and Papadimitriou \cite{Papa} showed that the computation of Nash equilibrium is PPAD-complete for games with 4 or more players.
-Later, they showed that the computation of Nash equilibria for 3-player games is PPAD-complete \cite{Papa}.
-Lastly, Chen and Deng \cite{Chen} showed that the computation of Nash equilibria for bimatrix games, i.e. 2-player games, is PPAD-complete.
-On the other hand, it is well known that Nash equilibria is Pareto-inefficient.
-Dubey \cite{Dubey} has shown that the Nash equilibria of games with smooth payoff functions are generally {\it Pareto-inefficient}.
-Pareto efficiency is the state of a system where it is impossible for any player to change their strategy to increase their payoffs without making another player worse off.
+A pivotal concept introduced by Papadimitriou \cite{Papa2} is the creation of a novel computational complexity class for Nash Equilibrium computation, termed PPAD (Polynomial Parity Argument in Directed Graphs).
+PPAD encompasses all search problems that can be reduced to the {\it END OF THE LINE} problem—a search scenario wherein the input is a directed graph with $n$ vertices, representing the amalgamation of cycles and paths totaling $2^n$ vertices.
+Daskalakis et al. \cite{Papa} detailed this graph, wherein each vertex is denoted by an n-bit string of $0$s and $1$s.
+The edges of a vertex, denoted by boolean circuits $P$ and $S$ (each with $n$ input and output bits), signify the predecessor and successor vertices of $v$.
+An {\it unbalanced} vertex lacks either incoming or outgoing edges.
+Given such a vertex $v$, the END OF THE LINE problem outputs the terminal end of the path.
+Consequently, a problem is deemed PPAD-complete if it is polynomially reducible to the END OF THE LINE problem.

+Notably, PPAD is a subset of NP.
+Daskalakis et al. \cite{Papa} demonstrated that Nash Equilibrium computation is PPAD-complete for games involving four or more players.
+Subsequently, they extended this result to 3-player games \cite{Papa}.
+Chen and Deng \cite{Chen} further established that Nash Equilibrium computation for bimatrix games (2-player games) is PPAD-complete.
+For additional insights into the complexity of Nash Equilibrium computation, refer to Etessami and Yannakakis \cite{Yanna}.
+Various algorithms, such as the Govindan-Wilson algorithm \cite{Govind}, have been proposed for computing Nash Equilibria in n-player games.
+Conversely, Nash Equilibria are known to be Pareto-inefficient.
+Dubey \cite{Dubey} demonstrated that Nash equilibria in games with smooth payoff functions are generally Pareto-inefficient—a state where no player can alter their strategy to increase their payoffs without detrimentally affecting another player.